Biden details plan to combat coronavirus pandemic in first 100 days - KESQ

 President-elect Joe Biden on Tuesday laid out his three-point plan to combat the coronavirus pandemic, an approach in dealing with the virus that continues to contrast with President Donald Trump.

-The plan, announced as he introduced the team he has designed to get the pandemic under control, would aim to get at least 100 million Americans vaccinated in his initial 100 days in office, his pledge to sign a face mask mandate on his first day in office and efforts to get kids back to school safely.
+The plan, announced as he introduced the team he has designed to get the pandemic under control, would aim to distribute 100 million vaccine shots in his initial 100 days in office — enough to cover 50 million people — along with his pledge to sign a face mask mandate on his first day in office and efforts to get kids back to school safely.
 Biden’s plan came the same day that Trump signed a largely symbolic executive order aimed at prioritizing the shipment of the coronavirus vaccine to Americans before other nations.

 “My first 100 days won’t end the Covid-19 virus.
 I can’t promise that,” Biden said at an event in Wilmington, Delaware.
 “But we did not get in this mess quickly, we’re not going to get out of it quickly, it’s going to take some time.
 But I’m absolutely convinced that in 100 days we can change the course of the disease and change life in America for the better.”

-Note: CORRECTION: An earlier version of this story misstated how many Americans would be vaccinated under Biden’s plan and the day on which Biden made his remarks.